jsambrook/common-sense/_posts/2024-10-22-the-tractor-pull.md

 <!-- [Audio Discussion](https://common-sense.com/assets/files/tractor-pull.mp3) -->

 Sarah stops by Marco's office to talk about a recent topic they discussed in a team meeting.
-Sarah wants to know a bit more about what Marco wants to achieve.
-They have a good discussion and Marco shares an analogy.
-Sarah gets it immediately and winds up with a happy assignment from Marco.
+Sarah wants to know more about what Marco has planned for the team.

+Marco is happy to oblige and discusses one of the purposes of their team meetings.
+They have a good discussion in which Marco uses the metaphor of a county fair tractor pull.

+The metaphor makes sense to Sarah and she leaves the meeting with Marco with a task that interests her and better prepared to help her team.

 Links to additional resources are at the end of this article.